 The online master class was attended by the founders of successful Bulgarian ICT companies – Coursedot, Anthill, Dreamix and the Bulgarian start-up association BESCO.

 This is Bulgaria’s first participation in one of Germany’s most recognizable and influential events for entrepreneurship and innovation, held annually in Munich.
-Minister Nikola Stoyanov’s participation in the conference provided a one-hour slot for a virtual masterclass with a Bulgarian focus.
+Minister Nikola Stojanov’s participation in the conference provided a one-hour slot for a virtual masterclass with a Bulgarian focus.
 Guest speakers at past editions of B&P have included Barack Obama, Sir Richard Branson and others.